 Students' records will show, in addition to the GPA earned in any one semester, the Cumulative GPA.
 This includes all semesters or quarters of college work completed, both at WVU Parkersburg, and at any other colleges that the student has attended.

 Courses Not Counted in GPA

-Grades and credit hours accumulated in developmental (those numbered below 100) or support (zero credit hour courses) are not included in any calculation of grade-point averages.
+Grades and credit hours accumulated in Developmental courses (those numbered below 100) are not included in any calculation of grade-point averages.

 16. GRADUATION REQUIREMENTS